TudosaVictor/Project-Manual-Testing/README.md

    - enter data for all available fields except one and check that the dependant is created

    - enter data for all available fields and check that the dependant is created

+   - check if the delete a system user action is working